Gabrielle-HuongDoi/Tableau-Financial_Customer_Complain/README.md

 In this project, we will use Tableau to visualize the Financial Customer Complain data.
 This data is downloaded from https://data.world/markbradbourne/rwfd-real-world-fake-data.
-It is a page that create fake datasets in many various fields, mostly in the social section.
+It is a page that creates fake dataset in various fields, mostly in the social section.

 This project only practice some skills in: